Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

-By fitting our expression for $f\sigma_8(z)$ to the data, we can constrain the present value of the density parameter of matter, $\Omega_\mathrm{m,0}$, and the amplitude of mass fluctuations, $\sigma_8(z=0)$.
+By fitting our expression for $f\sigma_8(z)$ to the data, we can constrain the present values of the density parameter of matter, $\Omega_\mathrm{m,0}$, and the amplitude of mass fluctuations, $\sigma_8(z=0)$.
 Using these, we can constrain the weighted amplitude of matter fluctuations, which is defined as~\citep{cit:Huterer}

-Obtaining a value for $S_8$ in coasting cosmologies allows us to examine whether coasting models can resolve the growth tension.
-Lastly, we will also perform this analysis for a $\Lambda$CDM model with \textit{Planck} 2018 "TT,TE,EE+lowE+lensing" (which we hereafter shorten to "baseline") best-fit parameters~\citep{cit:planck2018}, enabling us to determine whether the data exhibits a preference for either model.
+Obtaining a value for $S_8$ in coasting cosmologies is necessary for us examining whether coasting models are free of the growth tension.
+Lastly, we will also perform this analysis for a $\Lambda$CDM model with \textit{Planck} 2018 "TT,TE,EE+lowE+lensing" (which we hereafter shorten to "baseline") best-fit parameters~\citep{cit:planck2018}, enabling us to determine whether the data exhibit a preference for either model.